jeffbass/imagezmq/docs/examples.rst

 This example illustrates how images can be sent from an RPi to a hub computer using REQ/REP and then relayed to an HTTP server using PUB/SUB so the images can be viewed in a browser.
+This example shows how a single program can use two different imageZMQ instances using different ports.
 The example programs are:

 1. ``advanced_send.py`` runs on the RPi to send the images.
 2. ``advanced_pub.py`` runs on the hub computer to send the images to the HTTP server.